paenuth/loansiya-webapp-final/VERCEL_FIX_GUIDE.md

 3. Go to **Console** tab
 4. Look for the debug logs that start with "Environment debug info:"
 5. Verify that `REACT_APP_API_URL` shows your Google Cloud Run URL
-6. Check that API calls are going to the correct URL
+6. Check that API calls are going to the correct URL (should show Google Cloud Run URL, not localhost)

 ### Step 4: Test Functionality
-- Try logging in
+- ✅ Try logging in (basic users should work)
-- Check if client data loads
+- ✅ Check if client data loads
-- Verify notifications work
+- ✅ Verify client detail screens work
+- ✅ Test document viewing
+- ❌ Loan officer login (401 Unauthorized - needs investigation)

+## Current Status
+### Fixed Issues
+- ✅ All API calls now use the correct Google Cloud Run URL
+- ✅ Client detail screens load data from the API
+- ✅ Document viewing works
+- ✅ Main dashboard and client lists work

+### Remaining Issues
+- ❌ **Loan Officer Login**: Getting 401 Unauthorized error
+  - This suggests the credentials might be incorrect or the user doesn't exist in your API database
+  - Check your API database to verify loan officer accounts exist
+  - Verify the username/password you're using

+## Troubleshooting Login Issues

+### Check API Database
+1. Connect to your Google Cloud Run API
+2. Verify that loan officer accounts exist in your database
+3. Check if passwords are properly hashed
+4. Ensure the role is set correctly as 'loanofficer'

+### Test Different Users
+Try logging in with different user types:
+- IT Admin accounts
+- Operations Manager accounts
-- Test user management features
+- Regular user accounts

+### Check API Logs
+1. Go to Google Cloud Console
+2. Navigate to Cloud Run
+3. Select your API service
+4. Check the logs for authentication errors

 ## Alternative: Quick Fix by Updating app.json (if Vercel env vars don't work)